Left Arrow Overview

 Botox treatment informational questions

-Double-checking never hurt nobody.
-Even though you are sure that everything was already mentioned to your client and they fully understand what the procedure entails, still, you can ask other informational questions such as:
+Double-checking never hurt anyone.
+Even if you’re sure that everything was already mentioned to your client and they fully understand what the procedure entails, still, you can ask other informational questions such as:

 • Can you confirm what areas of the face we’ll treat today?